Novgorod Republic: Government

 The city-state of Novgorod had developed procedures of governance that held a large measure of democratic participation far in advance of the rest of Europe.
 The city concluded a contract with the prince, who promised to uphold the city's ancient traditions, and the practice of inviting and dismissing princes from other principalities became firmly embedded by the 13th century.
 From this point on, medieval Russia was a loose conglomerate of principalities—ruled by princes from the same dynasty—alongside two republics: Novgorod and Pskov.

 The precise constitution of the medieval Novgorodian republic is uncertain, although traditional histories have created the image of a highly institutionalized network of veches (public assemblies) and a government of posadniki (burgomasters), tysyatskie ("thousandmen"; originally the head of the town militia, but later a judicial and commercial official), other members of aristocratic families, and the archbishops of Novgorod.
 The veche, although dating to the early Kievan period, became a more structured institution, and it remained the center of Novgorod's political life.
 In theory, supreme power belonged to the veche.

 During the 13th and 14th centuries, the Russkaya Pravda was the basic source of written law in Novgorod.
-The Novgorod Judicial Charter is the most comprehensive legislative document produced in Novgorod.
-It served as the legal code of the Novgorod Republic from 1440.
+The Novgorod Judicial Charter is the most comprehensive legislative document produced in Novgorod; it served as the legal code of the Novgorod Republic from 1440.
+It is also considered a monument of medieval Russian law.
 The latest version was supplemented in 1471 under the auspices of Ivan III and his son Ivan Ivanovich.
-The Novgorod Judicial Charter, along with the Pskov Judicial Charter, were later used for Ivan III's Sudebnik of 1497 which served as the legal code for the entire Russian state.
+The Novgorod Judicial Charter, along with the Pskov Judicial Charter, were later used for Ivan III's Sudebnik of 1497, which served as the legal code for the entire Russian state.

 Soviet-era Marxist scholarship frequently described the political system of Novgorod as a "feudal republic", placing it within the Marxist historiographic periodization.
 Some historians have described Novgorod's political system as a democratic republic, as all free people in the city were able to participate in veche meetings.
 Other historians have instead described the political system as an oligarchy due to the dominance of rich merchant families in politics.
 Valentin Yanin, one of the leading specialists on the history of Novgorod, described its political system as a "boyar republic", citing the dominance of elites in the veche and other positions, especially after the 13th century.
 The strong class divide also undermined the democratic character of the government.